 - North America: Chicago, Dallas, Seattle, Los Angeles, Atlanta, Silicon Valley, Toronto, Miami, Mexico City, Honolulu, and New Jersey.

-- Europe: London, Frankfurt, Paris, Warsaw, Madrid, Stockholm, and Amsterdam.
+- Europe: London, Frankfurt, Milan, Paris, Manchester, Warsaw, Madrid, Stockholm, and Amsterdam.

-- Asia: Osaka, Tokyo, Seoul, Singapore, Mumbai, Bangalore, and Delhi.
+- Asia: Osaka, Tel Aviv, Tokyo, Seoul, Singapore, Mumbai, Bangalore, and Delhi.

 - Australia: Melbourne and Sydney.